kennylevinsen/serve2d/README.md

          ]
       }

-# Available ProtocolHandlers
+# ProtocolHandlers

 ## proxy
 Simply dials another service to handle the protocol.
 Matches protocol using the user-defined string.

-### Configuration
-magic (string): The bytes to look for in order to identify the protocol.
-Example: "SSH". target (string): The address as given directly to net.Dial to call the real service.
+* magic (string): The bytes to look for in order to identify the protocol.
+Example: "SSH".
+* target (string): The address as given directly to net.Dial to call the real service.
 Example: "localhost:22".

 ## tls
 Looks for a TLS1.0-1.3 ClientHello handshake, and feeds it into Go's TLS handling.
 The resulting net.Conn is fed back through the protocol detection, allowing for any other supported protocol to go over TLS.
-The certificates required can be generated with [http://golang.org/src/crypto/tls/generate_cert.go].
+The certificates required can be generated with http://golang.org/src/crypto/tls/generate_cert.go.

-### Configuration
-cert (string): The certificate PEM file path to use for the server.
-Example: "cert.pem". key (string): The key PEM file path to use for the server.
-Example: "key.pem". protos ([]string): The protocols the TLS server will advertise support for in the handshake.
+* cert (string): The certificate PEM file path to use for the server.
+Example: "cert.pem".
+* key (string): The key PEM file path to use for the server.
+Example: "key.pem".
+* protos ([]string): The protocols the TLS server will advertise support for in the handshake.
 Example: ["http/1.1", "ssh"]

 ## echo
 A test protocol.
 Requires that the client starts out by sending "ECHO" (which will by echoed by itself, of course).
 No configuration.

 ## discard
 Same as DISCARD, start by sending "DISCARD".
-Not configuration.
+No configuration.
 If you feel silly, try DISCARD over TLS!

 # More info
-For more details about this project, see the underlying library: [http://github.com/joushou/serve2]
+For more details about this project, see the underlying library: http://github.com/joushou/serve2